Azitt/Leetcode/Dynamic_programming/README.md

 ![alt text](image-12.png)

 # 01 Matrix ##########################
+Given an m×n binary matrix, mat, find the distance from each cell to the nearest 0.
+The distance between two adjacent cells is 1.
+Cells to the left, right, above, and below the current cell will be considered adjacent.
 ![alt text](image-13.png)

 start from top-left and just check the cell above and on the left: